 Internet Safety Checklist Psychologist

-An exhaustive mental health internet safety checklist has been released for purchase by iPredator Inc. Developed by Michael Nuccitelli Psy.D., a New York State licensed psychologist and forensic psychology consultant, this risk assessment and diagnostic tool was designed to assist psychologists, psychiatrists and behavioral healthcare professionals formulate accurate diagnoses, create individualized treatment plans and assist in discharge planning.
+An exhaustive mental health internet safety checklist has been released for purchase by iPredator Inc. Developed by Michael Nuccitelli Psy.D., a New York State licensed psychologist and internet safety consultant, this risk assessment and diagnostic tool was designed to assist psychologists, psychiatrists and behavioral healthcare professionals formulate accurate diagnoses, create individualized treatment plans and assist in discharge planning.

 Internet safety, Internet User Disorder [IUD], online victimization and cyber deception are a small sample of psychological disabilities being presented to Information Age behavioral healthcare professionals.
 Mental health and the psychiatric system are increasingly having to devise creative treatment plans to meet the rapid growth of clients and patients being negatively affected by Information and Communications Technology [ICT.]